rofrol/iosevka-rofrol/README.md

-# iosevka
+# IosevkaCustom

-My custom iosevka font.
-Shapes and width similar to [Zed Mono](https://github.com/zed-industries/zed-fonts).
+My custom Iosevka font.

+- Shapes and width similar to [Zed Mono](https://github.com/zed-industries/zed-fonts).
-No ligatures, no italics.
+- No ligatures, no italics, no bold.

-Nerd font patched.
+- Nerd font patched.

-All icons with `--complete`.
+- All icons with `--complete`.

 ![](screenshot.png)